Chelsea, Maine

 Chelsea is a town in Kennebec County, Maine, United States.
 The population was 2,778 at the 2020 census.
 It is home to the Togus Springs Hotel and Veterans Administration facilities.

 History

 Chelsea was incorporated as a town on March 1, 1851, separating from a portion of Hallowell.
 The town was named after the town of Chelsea, Massachusetts.

 Geography

 According to the United States Census Bureau, the town has a total area of 19.98 sqmi, of which 19.54 sqmi is land and 0.44 sqmi is water.
 Situated on the east bank of the Kennebec River, Chelsea is bordered on the west by Hallowell, on the north by Augusta, on the southwest by Farmingdale, on the south by Randolph and Pittston, and on the east by Whitefield.
 Chelsea is considered part of the Augusta, Maine micropolitan New England City and Town Area.

+Togus

+The "Togus" neighborhood is located in the northern part of town, near the intersection of Maine State Route 226 and Maine State Route 17.
+It is six miles equidistant from both Gardiner and Augusta.
+The term comes from the word Worromontogus, which means "mineral water" in a Native American language.

+The Togus area was formerly home to a resort called "Togus Springs", operated by Rockland resident Horace Beals, which lasted from 1859 to 1863; the U.S. federal government bought the land for after the resort failed.
+Today, the area is to the Governor's House (a house first constructed in 1869), the Togus National Cemetery, and the Togus VA Medical Center.